 “Anglers who enjoy catching catfish have plenty of places to choose from in Georgia,” says John Biagi, chief with the Wildlife Resources Division Fisheries Management Section.
-“There almost certainly is a local place near you that has catfish, they require relatively simple gear and taste great on the dinner table – all good reasons to get out and go fish!”
+“There almost certainly is a local place near you that has catfish, they require relatively simple gear and taste great on the dinner table – all good reasons to get out and go fish!”.
+For good , up to date information on any of the lakes below, drop by a local bait and tackle store to buy your bait and they'll be glad to offer good advice.
+Most shop owners that I know love to talk fishing!

 Georgia’s public waterways are home to several species of catfish, including channel, white, blue, flathead and bullheads (consisting of several similar species – yellow, brown, snail, spotted and flat).
 The larger species, blue catfish and flathead catfish, can grow to exceed 100 pounds.

-With summertime getting closer to its peak, the Georgia Department of Natural Resources’ Wildlife Resources Division highlights hot weather hot spots and offers tips on technique and equipment for anglers of all skill levels:
+With summertime getting closer to its peak, other fishing slows down a bit, but catfishing is still very good!
+Below are some good hot weather hot spots and tips on technique and equipment for anglers of all skill levels:

 Lake Nottely, near Blairsville – Contains good populations of channel catfish (averaging one pound or less) and fewer, but larger flathead catfish (weighing up to 40 pounds).